FREQUENTLY ASKED QUESTIONS

 What is Brief Strategic Family Therapy (BSFT®)

 Brief Strategic Family Therapy® (BSFT®) is a culturally-competent, strength-based intervention for children and adolescents ages 6 to 18 years, who exhibit behavior problems such as substance abuse, associations with antisocial peers, bullying, truancy, and other recognized youth risk factors.
 At the same time, BSFT works to improve family functioning, increase effective parenting, and improve communication.

 BSFT was developed by Olga Hervis and Jose Szapocznik at the University of Miami in the 1970’s.
 Hervis is the Executive Director and Lead Master Trainer of the Family Therapy Training Institute of Miami (FTTIM) for the dissemination of BSFT® training programs.

 What Kids Are Best Served by BSFT®?

 Most any family with a youth identified patient with either internalizing or externalizing symptoms will indeed respond favorably to the BSFT® intervention.

-The best kids for Brief Strategic Family Therapy® are 6-18 years of age, and could include, among other things, any one of these factors:
+The best kids for BSFT are 6-18 years of age, and could include, among other things, any one of these factors:

-- Those who have some sort of family system (biological, adoptive, foster) in place who are available to be engaged in working on an out-patient basis.
+- and those who have some type of family system (biological, adoptive, foster) in place who can be available to be engaged in working on an out-patient basis.